 Hands-On History for Active Learners

 Project Passport is a hands on history curriculum from Home School in the Woods.
 It is designed to be a 6-12 week study for elementary and middle grade learners.

 We have used the Knights Lap Pak mini-study and loved how well done it was, so I was excited to see a full-scale program in action.
 Lap books and hands-on activities work very well for active learners.
 I was thrilled to see audios included in this program, too.
-Hands on history for ancient civilisations is hard to top!
+Hands on history ancient civilizations is hard to top!
 Ancient Greece is where we headed for this Project Passport unit study adventure.

 Confession: I like to know exactly how much work. planning, and paper is involved in these kinds of things so I have actually printed out everything and put together the complete lap book so I could tell you exactly what you need to complete this program that is designed for 6-12 weeks of study.
 Friend, this is a full scale historical study that will delight, inform, and work your cutting hand out.
 It may also, possibly, run out the black ink cartridge of your printer.